rsksmart/devportal-1.0/guides/flyover/get-started.md

 #### Getting quoteHash

 This is a 64 digit number that derives from a `quote` object.
-QuoteHash can be generated by calling `LBC.hashQuote()` [contract](https://github.com/rsksmart/liquidity-bridge-contract/blob/8dec3edfb8e27d87207edf8f5c477687baae606f/contracts/LiquidityBridgeContract.sol#L375) function.
+QuoteHash can be generated by calling the [`LBC.hashQuote()` contract function](https://github.com/rsksmart/liquidity-bridge-contract/blob/8dec3edfb8e27d87207edf8f5c477687baae606f/contracts/LiquidityBridgeContract.sol#L375).

 This is a local method provided by the LBC, and doesn’t require mining a transaction or use of funds.
 A wallet service could call the RSK network contacting the LBC to hash quote.
 This method is already implemented by the LBC and is not required by a wallet service.
 See [Glossary](/guides/flyover/glossary/) section for more info.

 > The `quoteHash` is needed in order to make an API call to `acceptQuote`.
 There are different ways to get quoteHash.
 See examples below: